KevinJChen/MCSemanticSegmentation/docs/status.md

 exactly what we need, the accuracy of an object detector over a dataset, in this case over blocks in minecraft.
 The evaluation metric creates a predicted bounding box of where the image is located on the screen where its error from the ground bounding box can be measured.
 IOU can not be directly used as an algorithm, rather its sole purpose is evaluation of our model.

+A k-means algorithm will also be along the side to give us an approximate evaluation of the performance of our algorithm which we will use to compare the results and accuracy of the labeling.
+This evaluation will come first before moving onto an evaluation of the algorithm's efficiency.
+Since the semantic segmentation must be running and outputting in real time, the efficiency of the algorithm is also an important metric in insuring that it can be as accurate as possible in the least amount of time.
+Some sacrifices may be made to accuracy to add to time.

 ## Remaining Goals and Challenges